cmu-lib/orcid-webapp/README.md

 Web application to create and/or link ORCID accounts with a campus identity management system.

  ORCID (Open Researcher and Contributor Identifier) is a non-profit organization dedicated to solving the name ambiguity problem in scholarly research by assigning a unique identifier to each author.
+See [orcid.org](http://orcid.org)
 These IDs are used to uniquely identify researchers in a variety of systems including grant management systems, publication databases and repositories.
 It is a valuable piece of information used to track the activities of a researcher and is increasingly being integrated into scholarly systems.